Kevoulee/landscape/PITCHME.md

 * This standard provides basic functionality to track and transfer NFTs
 * It has allowed smart contracts to operate as tradable tokens , similar to ERC20

-*ERC721 is expensive to transfer, as it has to be done one by one, and it lacks a cohesive strategy for efficiently trading each token
+*ERC721 is expensive to transfer, as it has to be done one by one, and it lacks a cohesive strategy for efficiently trading each token (strain-->congestion)
-These features strain the Ethereum network, when the only way to transfer tokens is one by one, rather than in lots- you can't sell a crytopKitty cheaply- and this creates a lot of congestion*

 +++